 - Club rot in soggy alkaline soils is another reason why cabbage won’t form a head.

-- Poor cultivation or planting the seedlings when temperatures are 80 degrees Fahrenheit or more will also affect cabbage head formation.
+- Poor cultivation or planting the seedlings when temperatures are 80 F. (27 C.) or more will also affect cabbage head formation.

 How Do I Get Cabbage to Head Up?

 Setting out the plants at the right time is crucial to cabbage head formation.
-Cabbage will bolt or send out flowers to set seed if they are exposed to temperatures below 45 degrees Fahrenheit.
-You will also find cabbage not growing a head if they are exposed to extremely hot temperatures.
-An even temperature of 55 to 65 degrees Fahrenheit favors the best cabbage production.
-Grow plants so they will reach harvest well before the crushing heat of summer or prior to freezing fall temperatures.
+Cabbage will bolt or send out flowers to set seed if they’re exposed to temperatures below 45 F. (7 C.).
+You’ll also find cabbage not growing a head if they are exposed to extremely hot temperatures.
+An even temperature of 55 to 65 F. (13-18 C.) favors the best cabbage production.
+Grow plants so they’ll reach harvest well before the crushing heat of summer or prior to freezing fall temperatures.

 Fertilizing your cabbage with phosphorus will spur root formation and aid in the growth of the head.
-Use an 8-32-16 to provide minimum amounts of nitrogen and potassium but a power punch of phosphorus.
+Use an 8-32-16 fertilizer to provide minimum amounts of nitrogen and potassium with a power punch of phosphorus.